 In high school, I marched in the drum line and worked backstage in the theater.
 Both activities were really just excuses to meet hot geek boys.
 I followed my boyfriend to college, which was pretty stupid considering that I broke up with him the second week of school.
 That left me free to date another long string of hot geek boys and play a lot of euchre.
 In between dating and cards, I got a degree in English Literature but graduated with no plans whatsoever, so back to school I went.
 I ended up in a graduate program in Educational Statistics with no idea how the bleep that happened.

-Now I live in Utah with my husband, who is a ninja doctor (fer real), and three monster obsessed children.
+Now I live in Utah with my husband, who is a ninja doctor (fer real), and three crazy busy children.
 The other moms think I’m very weird.
 I think this is a compliment.